This post originally appeared in 2020. It was updated for relevance in 2022.

 How many people need this data?
 Do they need the raw numbers, or will they get more out of it if there’s some interpretation?
 Does it need to be in a formal report, or will a monthly email do the job?

-Data means more when accompanied by insight about what it means, and how that informs what you should next.
+Data means more when accompanied by insight about what it means, and how that informs what you should do next.
 Decide who will be involved in pulling data and informing the rest of the team about the insights to be drawn from it.
 A responsive CRM puts you way ahead of the game by analyzing data and drawing insights automatically, saving you hours of data sifting and making sure you don’t miss a thing.

 During a time of information overload, it’s more important than ever to make sure your communication to donors is relevant and targeted.
 How do you make that happen for every donor?
 Segmentation.